Biden more bullish on vaccines, open to 1.5M daily shot goal

 Biden added that he expects widespread availability of the vaccines for Americans by spring, with the U.S. “well on our way to herd immunity” necessary to end the pandemic by summer.
 Even so, he warned the nation was going to be “in this for a while, and could see between “600,000 and 660,000 deaths before we begin to turn the corner in a major way.”

 As of Sunday, the federal government had distributed 41.4 million vaccine doses to states and other jurisdictions.
 Of that, 21.8 million doses had been administered, or about 53%.
 About 3.2 million people had received their full two-dose vaccination, a little less than 1% of the population.
 That’s according to statistics from the Centers for Disease Control and Prevention.
-Already, more than 420,000 people have died from the coronavirus in the United States.
+Already, more than 420,000 Americans have died from the coronavirus.

 Biden’s team held a call Sunday to outline the stimulus plan with at least a dozen senators, while the president also privately talked with lawmakers.